-Breast Implant Removal Procedure
+Breast Implant Removal Options and What to Expect

 Each breast implant removal procedure is performed under general anesthesia to ensure your comfort.
 To begin, your provider will make an incision either around the areola or under the lower fold of your breast.
-Next, they will carefully remove the breast implant and any scar tissue that may have built up.
+Next, they will carefully remove the breast implant and the scar tissue capsule that may have built up.
 In the case of implant rupture, your surgeon will remove any silicone gel that has leaked from the implant.
 If you are having any new implants put in, this is when your provider will place them under the breast tissue or muscles.
 A breast lift or fat transfer may be needed to compensate for the volume that is removed with the implant.
 To finish, stitches are used to close any incisions.

-Recovery from Breast Implant Removal
+Benefits of Breast Implant Removal

 Immediately after breast implant removal surgery, you may experience some mild tenderness, swelling, and bruising that can be managed with prescribed pain medication and cold compresses.
 For the first one to two weeks after surgery, you will need to avoid any strenuous activity, heavy lifting, and usual activities like driving.
 It is essential to follow any post-op instructions given to you by Dr. Perry to ensure a positive recovery and desired results.